vikassandhu999/vikassandhu999/README.md

 ### Hi there 👋

+I'm an undergead in Computer Science, working as a freelance software developer.

+- 🔭 I’m currently working on a website for a startup in India.
+- 🌱 I’m currently learning Clean Code and Systems design.
+- 👯 I’m looking to collaborate on software development projects.
+- 📫 I'm available to hire for Full Stack software development projects.
+- 📫 How to reach me: vikassandhu999@gmail.com

 <!--
 **vikassandhu999/vikassandhu999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.